3DOM-FBK/Thermitage/README.md

 ## 🛠 Features:

-- 🖼 **IRT Datasets:** A collection of Infrared Thermography datasets across sensors, cameras and platforms.
+- 🖼 **IRT Datasets:** A collection of InfraRed Thermography datasets across sensors, cameras and platforms.
 This includes: (1) tandem sensors featured within the same thermal camera housing, thermal cameras of varying resolution, IR wavelengths and sensitivity; (2) complementary datasets coming from additional digital cameras, device screenshots or  advanced file formats; and (3) IRT coming from terrestrial (independent cameras or stereo set-ups) and aerial (UAV or fixed-wing aircraft) devices.
 - 🧠 **IRT Benchmarking:** A comprehsnive collection of thermal infrared (TIR) images denoted for training \& validation of machine- and deep-learning models.
 - 📐 **IRT Processing Tools:** A collection of scripts and utilities for pre- and post-processing TIR images.
 This includes: (1) scripts designed to aid geometric and radiometric analysis of TIR images; (2) camera-specific scripts designed to work with specific functions and protocols; (3) a space for the development of additional tools through community-led projects.